 “You have the right to request that they produce the binding guidance documents that place the responsibility on you or your providers.”

-Sean just completed a recorded session with insights to help you navigate the technical jargon and gain confidence when faced with an audit.
-He discusses things like:
+Sean recorded insights during the pandemic to help practices navigate the technical jargon and gain confidence when faced with an audit.
+Highlights include:

 And, if you need professional help, he will tell you how you can bring a professional auditor onsite to guide the process.